 - From 1961 to 1990, groundwater pumping from private domestic and agricultural wells in the study area averaged about 45,900 afy.
 From 1991 to 1999, groundwater pumping steadily declined to about 23,600 afy primarily due to conversions from agricultural to urban land uses.
-In 2000, CDA pumping commenced to replace the declining agricultural production.
-From WY 2019 to WY 2020, total groundwater pumping in the study area increased by about 6,000 afy to 43,800 afy due to an increase in the CDA pumping. - Depth to groundwater in the Prado Basin area is relatively shallow-typically less than 15 feet below ground surface (ft-bgs) where riparian habitat exists.
-The shallow groundwater exits the Prado Basin via rising groundwater discharge to the SAR and its tributaries and evapotranspiration by riparian vegetation. - Groundwater levels across the study area fluctuate seasonally, in some cases by up to 15 feet, under the seasonal stresses of pumping and recharge.
-During the winter months of WY 2017 and WY 2019, groundwater levels at some of the PBHSP monitoring wells increased to their highest recorded levels, likely in response to the recharge of stormwater discharge in unlined creeks and the surface-water reservoir that ponds behind Prado Dam. - Since groundwater level measurements commenced at the PBHSP monitoring wells in 2015, there have been some slight increasing and decreasing trends in groundwater levels observed along the reaches of Chino Creek, Mill Creek, and SAR.
-From September 2016 to September 2020, groundwater levels near the edges of the riparian habitat have changed up to +/- 3 feet.
-Groundwater levels have declined the most at the PB-2 monitoring well near the upper reach of Mill Creek.
-Other areas of minor declines in groundwater levels since 2015 include the central reach of Mill Creek, the southern reach of Chino Creek, and the eastern reach of the SAR. - In Section 3.1, the analysis of air photos and NDVI in Prado Basin indicate that the riparian vegetation did not change significantly throughout the Prado Basin over the 2019-2020 period, except for the MC-3 area where the air photo shows a notable decrease in the green riparian vegetation from 2019-2020.
-Groundwater levels have remained relatively stable across the Prado Basin from September 2019 to September 2020, except for the northern portion of Mill Creek (decrease up to 2 feet), central portion of Mill Creek (decrease up to 0.5 feet), and southern portion of SAR (increase up to 1 foot).
-This slight change in groundwater levels of 0.5 feet along the center portion of Mill Creek near MC-3 is within the historical range of variability in groundwater levels in this region, and is not likely the cause of the decreased green vegetation observed there in 2020.
-More information and research are needed to understand the cause of the decrease in green vegetation at the MC-3 site.
+In 2000, CDA pumping commenced to replace the declining agricultural production, and by 2018, groundwater pumping in the study area was about 37,000 afy.
+From WY 2019 to WY 2021, total groundwater pumping in the study area increased almost 10,000 afy to 46,700 afy due to increased CDA pumping. - Since groundwater-level measurements commenced at the PBHSP monitoring wells in 2015, there have been some increasing and decreasing trends in groundwater levels observed along the reaches of Chino Creek, Mill Creek, and SAR.
+From September 2016 to September 2021, groundwater levels near the edges of the riparian habitat have changed up to +/- 5 feet.
+Groundwater levels have declined the most at the PB-2 monitoring well near the upper reach of Mill Creek, which was likely due to increased pumping at the Chino Basin Desalter wells to the north.
+Areas of minor declines in groundwater levels near the riparian habitat since 2015 include the central reach of Mill Creek, the very southern reach of Chino Creek, and the northeastern reach of the SAR. - Over the past year from 2020 to 2021 groundwater levels generally remained stable or decreased in the Prado Basin near the riparian vegetation areas along the reaches of the SAR, Mill Creek and Chino Creek.
+From 2020 to 2021 groundwater levels declined the most at the northern portion of Mill Creek by up to 3 feet.
+Other areas of groundwater level declines from 2020 to 2021 are: the central and southern reaches of Mill Creek (up to 1 foot), the northern reach of Chino Creek (up to 2 feet), the southern reach of Chino Creek (up to 1 foot), and the eastern and central portions of the SAR (up to 1 foot).
+In Section 3.1, the analysis of air photos and NDVI for the riparian habitat areas in these areas of groundwater declines, indicate that the riparian vegetation did not change significantly over 2020-2021, except for the MC-2 area. - The air photo of the MC-2 area shows a notable decrease in the green riparian vegetation from 2020-2021.
+The slight decline in groundwater levels of about 1 foot along the center portion of Mill Creek near MC-2 is within the historical range of variability in groundwater levels in this region and is therefore not the likely cause of the decreased greenness observed there in 2021.
+More information is needed to understand the cause of the decrease in greenness at the MC-2 site.